-Drug addiction is a phrase that often brings to mind heroin addicts, cocaine abusers, crack addicts and other characters often seen on television and film, your stereotypical street drug abusers.
-Yes these are dangerous substances that should be avoided at all costs.
+Drug addiction is a phrase that often brings to mind heroin addicts, cocaine abusers, crack addicts and other characters often seen on television and film – these are your stereotypical street drug abusers.
+Yes, these are dangerous substances that should be avoided at all costs.
 But what about some of the other drugs that people mistakenly think are safer for them?

 What Makes Diet Pills So Dangerous?

-Individuals can need to enter drug addiction recovery programs for dependence on diet pills, because like so many other harmful substances, diet pills affect the central nervous system.
-These substances act as stimulants similarly to how speed and cocaine do and they can have incredibly dangerous side effects that include cardiac arrest, strokes, seizures and even death.
+Individuals may need to enter drug addiction recovery programs, like the ones at Destination Hope, for dependence on diet pills, because like so many other harmful substances, diet pills affect the central nervous system.
+These substances act as stimulants, similarly to how speed and cocaine do, and they can have incredibly dangerous side effects that include cardiac arrest, strokes, seizures and even death.
 People can become addicted to the rush of adrenaline these substances bring to them, and they can then start to feel extremely depressed without them, further reinforcing their need to take more.